mason-bially/500locol-ecs/README.md

-This repository contains my attempt to write a 500 lines of code or less example of an Entity Component System (ECS).
+This repository contains my attempt to write a 500 lines of code or less example of an Entity Component System (ECS) using post-modern C++ (`c++23`).
 And then explain it in a format similar to the [The Architecture of Open Source Applications](http://aosabook.org/en/index.html) book by a similar name, since I find that format as a useful means of communication to compare myself against.

-The actual text can be [found here](manuscript.md).
+The actual text can be [found here](manuscript.md), and the [library file `dsecs.hpp` here](dsecs.hpp).

 ### Notes